MohamedMesto/Dealna.de_v1.4/README.md

 ## Getting Started:

-To set up **Un2050** locally for development or testing purposes, follow these steps:
+To set up **Dealna.de v1.3** locally for development or testing purposes, follow these steps:

 1. Clone this repository to your local machine.
 2. Create a virtual environment and install the dependencies using: